NETWAYS/check_hp_firmware/README.md

 ## HPE Integrated Lights-Out

-Multiple security vulnerabilities have been identified in Integrated Lights-Out 3 (iLO 3), Integrated Lights-Out 4 (iLO 4), and Integrated Lights-Out 5 (iLO 5) firmware.
-The vulnerabilities could be remotely exploited to execute code, cause denial of service, and expose sensitive information.
-HPE has released updated firmware to mitigate these vulnerabilities.

-The check will raise a CRITICAL when the Integrated Lights-Out needs to be updated.
+The check will raise a WARNING when the Integrated Lights-Out needs to be updated.
 Below you will find a list with the least version of each Integrated Lights-Out version:

 - HPE iLO 6 v1.56 or later